rafalcieslak/AlgAudio/doc/modules.md

 - `type` - **required**.
 This attribute specifies the type of the module GUI.
 It is used to select the general graphical style of the module.
 Currently, only the two following values are supported:

   - `standard auto` - Classic style.
-This GUI will be build automatically according using module's parram list.
+This GUI will be build automatically according using module's param list.
 In this case the `gui` node shall have no children.

   - `standard` - Classic style.
 The children of the `gui` node determine the visible UI elements contained in the module gui box.
 The following children nodes are supported (their relative order of appearance determines the layout order):